jkboyce/jprime/historical/README.md

 ## `jdeep.c` (Jun 1998)

-When Johannes Waldmann started looking at long prime patterns in 1998, I became interested and began adapting my pattern-finding software to be as efficient as possible at the task.
+When Johannes Waldmann started looking at long prime patterns in 1998, I became interested and started adapting my pattern-finding software to be as efficient as possible at the task.

 `jdeep.c` was the initial result, and it continued to evolve rapidly through subsequent versions.